Good Code

 }The good version catches async failures at the HTTP boundary, logs context, and returns a single error response.

-The bad version never handles a rejected promise, so the process can emit an unhandled rejection while the client waits or disconnects.
+The bad version leaves the rejected promise without an owner, so the process can emit an unhandled rejection while the client waits or disconnects.